jdelarosaquiros/rag-reasoning-dataset/README.md

 ## Usage

-The package requirements are installed inside the notebooks.
+The package requirements will be installed inside the notebooks.
 If you wish to use a different model, specify its name in the Load Model Section.
 Also, you will need to login or specify your hugging face token where necessary.

 Download dataset [here](https://drive.google.com/file/d/1Q8O1IUOobKJPvFoHIhdS27Tq8uSNtMUl/view?usp=sharing).